News & Analysis thehindu.com

 Question areas

-• What is a Public Health Emergency of International Concern (PHEIC) and its significance in global health governance?
+• What is a Public Health Emergency of International Concern (PHEIC)?
+Who declares it and what are its implications?

 Question areas